-The service's activities are entirely charitable, so it is important for them to get as many collaborations and publications as possible.
+The app allows refugees living in Poland to order necessities, e.g., clothes, chemicals, and supplies for children.
+Thanks to donors the service's activities here are charitable, so it is important for them to get as many collaborations and publications as possible.
 For this, they needed a tool that would streamline their work and speed up their Internet searches to connect with potential donors and partners faster.
 Brand24 proved to be a hit, and after a brief conversation with our sales department, lalafo was granted free access to the tool.

 Jan Jankowski, marketing manager at lalafo, uses Brand24 in his work.
 During the interview, he talked about what the media monitoring tool has been crucial for and in what situations they used it.

 Although he has been using Brand24 for a fairly short time, Jan was able to quickly recall many situations in which the tool came in handy for lalafo's marketing (and other) efforts.

 The main use of the tool is, of course, lalafo's mentions monitoring.
 For a marketer, being able to quickly see where all over the Internet the app they are supporting is being talked about is of great branding value.
 As an extra benefit, there are filters here to sift out the irrelevant comments and focus on those that may have marketing or sales value.
 The ability to respond quickly to mentions and user comments builds more trust in the brand.
 Over the past two months, there have been 680 mentions of lalafo in various online sources.
 Thanks to Brand24, it was possible to review them all and respond accordingly.